spanag/eden/testing/python_package/README_wheel.md

 ```
 pip install eden-simulator
 ```
+`

-The only non-`pip` requirement is for the GNU C compiler to be installed and available at run time.
+The only non-`pip` requirement is for the GNU C compiler, Intel C compiler or Clang to be installed and available on `PATH` at run time.

 ## Usage